YannDubs/Neural-Process-Family/jupyter/text/Intro.md

 $$

 where we denote $K_{\mathcal{T}, \mathcal{C}}$ as the matrix constructed by evaluating the kernel at the inputs of the target set with those of the context set, and similarly for $K_{\mathcal{C}, \mathcal{C}}$, $K_{\mathcal{C}, \mathcal{T}}$, and $K_{\mathcal{T}, \mathcal{T}}$.
-Thus, we can think of posterior inference in GPs as a map from context sets $\mathcal{C}$ to distribution over predictive functions, just as we are considering for the NPF.
+Thus, we can think of posterior inference in GPs as a map from context sets $\mathcal{C}$ to distribution over predictive functions, just as we are considering for NPs.

 In this tutorial, we mainly use GPs to specify simple synthetic stochastic processes for benchmarking.
 We then train NPs to perform GP prediction.